car insurance driver not listed

 Katrin Straub

-A friend borrows your car and causes an accident, but wasn't listed as a driver on your car insurance?
-This can quickly become expensive and have far-reaching consequences.
-Find out here how to protect yourself and what to do in case of an emergency.
+A friend borrows your car and causes an accident, but was not listed as a driver on your motor insurance?
+That can quickly become expensive and have far-reaching consequences.
+Find out here how to protect yourself and what to do in an emergency.

 The topic in brief and concise terms